BiEchi/my-homepage/content/home/cowork.md

 title: Collaboration
 ---

 I’ve got some interesting ideas that’s promising but I currently lack bandwidth to work on.
-If you’re interested in working with me, send an application email to me indicating your interests and previous work.
+If you’re interested in working with me, send an application to me with your CV indicating your interests and previous work.
 Due to a large amount of applications, I can only interview UIUC CS students (either undergrad or grad) for this semester.
 Please indicate whether you’ve got experience/knowledge in the fields below:

 **Expected (mainly for Undergrad students)**